rajandangi/supaship-io/README.md

 # 📝 Notes

 - `npx supabase migration new original-ddl` creates a migration file with the original DDL.
 This migration file can be used to recreate the database schema.
 DDL stands for Data Definition Language, which is a set of SQL commands that define the database structure.

 - `npx supabase stop` stops the local instance of supabase server.

 - `npx supabase start` starts the local instance of supabase server.

+- __Supabase Auth UI__ is a pre-built UI component that allows you to easily add authentication to your application.
+It is built on top of Supabase's authentication API and provides a simple way to handle user sign-up, sign-in, and password recovery flows.
+You can customize the look and feel of the UI to match your application's design. https://supabase.com/docs/guides/auth/auth-helpers/auth-ui

 # Playwright E2E Testing
 Playwright is a Node library which allows you to automate Chromium, Firefox and WebKit with a single API.
 It is built to enable cross-browser web automation that is reliable and capable of running on CI.